Migrationsrecht (national - europäisch - global)

 Aktuelle Projekte und Publikationsvorhaben:

-· The Political Economy of Labour Migration Law
+• The Political Economy of Labour Migration Law

 In this project, I seek to understand the political economy of labour migration law.
-I explore the interplay between the right to property and migration law and ask more generally how labour migration law is shaped by economic structures and power relations.
+I explore the interplay between the right to property and migration law, and ask, more generally, how labour migration law is shaped by economic structures and power relations.
 I am particularly interested in the role individual rights play in this context and how they are used to alter power relations.
 I seek to clarify diasporas' role in the political economy of migration law (remittances, affidavits).
 From a historical perspective, I want to understand how property protection shaped migrants’ rights over time and how this has been linked to colonial practices and other forms of transnational economic exploitation.

-· Struggles about Citizenship and Belonging
+• Struggles about Citizenship and Belonging

-investigate how migration law reflects and shapes images of our societies' past, present, and future and their ideas of belonging.
+In this project, I address issues of belonging and citizenship rights.
+One research focus is the role of time and temporality in migration law and its related modes of inclusion and exclusion.
+I investigate how migration law reflects and shapes images of our societies' past, present, and future and their ideas of belonging.
 In addition, I am interested in mobility rights and social rights of EU citizens and how they have changed over time.
 Overall, the aim is to understand the defining features of the respective modes of belonging and their legal shape.

 Internationaler und nationaler Menschenrechtsschutz